Zudest/KingdomDuels/content/rules.md

 - → **Challenge Setup Rule Cards** are completely optional and are a way to set some self-limits for yourself during deckbuilding by having to follow the specific restrictions that the card itself defines.

-**Symbol Rule Cards** are represent objects or powers from the anime that can interfere in the duel (like the Millennium Items).
+**Symbol Rule Cards** represent objects or powers from the anime that can interfere in the duel (like the Millennium Items).
 They are optional to the duel, meaning that all players must unanimously agree if they want to play with them or not before the duel starts (they can also agree to let observers of the duel activate their symbol cards to influence the duel).
 You may only play one Symbol Rule Card per duel.

 - They work with a "charge" system which means that activating their effects (that are Quick Effects unless otherwise stated) consume a certain amount of charges that the card must have or they cannot be activated.
 - Symbol Effects have a flavor name for each effect which has no impact on the gameplay.